Subscribe to the Newsletter

 I must’ve been around this same age—three or four, soon after we moved from Lancaster—when I sat on the cement stoop of our house in Cross Plains, Tennessee, and “wrote” a song in my head.
 I proudly performed this song for my mother, and though I couldn’t really sing, she declared I had a gift.

 Three years later, my parents became volunteer caretakers for a Christian camp, so our family moved from Cross Plains to Adams.
-We lived in a remodeled slave quarters on a Civil War-era farm until my father finished building our house, and despite the bowed kitchen floor and brown recluses, that season was the sweetest of my childhood.
+We lived in a remodeled servant’s quarters on a Civil War-era farm until my father finished building our house, and despite the bowed kitchen floor and brown recluses, that season was the sweetest of my childhood.

 The entire two years passed like a summer.
 My older brother and I caught turtles and frogs, picked and ate berries, swam in the cold stream that fed the warmer pond.
 The great outdoors served as a smorgasbord for my imagination, and I couldn’t get enough.